Maine Coon Joint Problems (Vet Approved)

 Mild Exercise

-Mild exercise can help your cat’s joints move more frequently, which can help to ease pain and promote better joint health if your cat suffers from joint problems.
+Mild exercise can help your cat’s joints move more frequently, which can help ease pain and promote better joint health if your cat suffers from joint problems.

 However, you should avoid strenuous physical activity otherwise the joint pain will worsen only.